icever/Transformers_In-Context_Paper/README.md

 - Can we train a model to in-context learn a certain function class?

-- What extent do Transformers develop the ability to learn new tasks from in-context examples alone?

 ## Formal Approach for In-Context Learning

 $$E_P[\ell(M(P), f(x_{\text{query}}))]≤\epsilon$$